-If your back pain is so severe that you are no longer able to work for a living, you may very well be entitled to receive Long Term Disability benefits.
-Because of the complexities involved with proving that you are disabled by a back pain disorder, it would be in your best interest to consult with an experienced Long TermDisability Attorney.
+If your back pain is so severe that you are no longer able to work for a living, you may very well be entitled to get disability benefits.
+Because of the complexities involved with proving that you are disabled by a back pain disorder, it would be in your best interest to consult with an experienced long-term disability attorney.
 If your claim is not handled correctly, your appeal may never be approved while your bills continue to pile up.

-An experienced Long Term Disability lawyer knows how to obtain all of the proper documents and medical opinions to satisfy your burden of proof.
-Mr. Ortiz is an experienced LTD Attorney.
-He and his firm will work with you and with your medical team to maximize your benefits from the insurance company.
-Call (866) 853-7756 for a free case evaluation if your claim has been delayed, denied, or terminated.
+An experienced long-term disability lawyer knows how to obtain all of the proper documents and medical opinions to satisfy your burden of proof.
+Mr. Ortiz is an experienced LTD Attorney that can offer the legal advice and guidance you need to navigate your claim.
+He and his firm will work with you and with your medical team to get the compensation you deserve.

 If your claim has been wrongfully denied or terminated, call (866) 853-7756 or provide your contact information using the form on our contact page to request a free case evaluation.
 You will only need to answer a few questions to help us determine if this is a claim we can assist you with, and we can schedule a time for you to discuss an attorney-client relationship with our firm.
 We would welcome the opportunity for you to tell us about your case.